"But what does the plague mean? It's life, that's all.”

 "I'm sure.
 Touch me"

-Evangeline's thoughts were scattered.
-Her skin crawled with the detached loathing that came from a throbbing fever.
+Evangeline's skin crawled with the detached loathing that came from a throbbing fever.
 She did not seem to fit in her own body, somehow.
 Even so, she guided Parvaneh's fingers to her clit.
 Parvaneh closed her eyes and smiled a little, rubbing in a circle.
 Evangeline encouraged her to speed up, and when she was not satisfied with the response she took Parvaneh's hand again and demonstrated, forcing her roommate to grind against her as hard as she could while Evangeline spread her legs.
-She was waiting for something in particular.
+She was waiting for something.
 Her heartrate accelerated and her skin warmed.
 Then Parvaneh leaned in and kissed her collar bone, lips soft against Evangeline's burning skin, and Evangeline felt herself go wet.

 She moved Parvaneh's hand lower.
 "Touch me there."
 Parvaneh had a look on her face that approached reverence as she slid two fingers inside Evangeline, a satisfyingly wet sound accompanying the gesture.
 Evangeline purred.
 Parvaneh kissed her again, lightly, pushing against her, and Evangeline rocked with the motion.
 She pulled Parvaneh's hand up, kissing the tips of her roommate's two fingers, tasting them, and then directing Parvaneh to do the same.
 She watched as Parvaneh's pink tongue lapped the wetness from her own hand.
 Parvaneh smiled, and blushed, and then slid to her knees, fumbling with Evangeline's panties, but Evangeline pushed her away.
 "That's enough," she said.